Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 See "To install the Dockerized Discovery Agent" section above for the `ta_env_vars.env` configuration.

 1. Copy the `private_key.pem` and `public_key.pem` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
 2. Start the Traceability Agent pointing to the `ta_env_vars.env` file, `keys`, logging `events`, and the usage metrics `data` directory. `pwd` relates to the local directory where the docker command is run.
 For Windows, the absolute path is preferred.
+(Robert?)

    ```shell
    docker run --env-file ./ta_env_vars.env -v <pwd>/keys:/keys -v <pwd>/events:/events -v <pwd>/data:/data axway.jfrog.io/ampc-public-docker-release/agent/v7-traceability:{agentVersion}